Improved perturbative QCD study of the decay $B_c^+ \to \eta_c L^+$

 By incorporating the finite charm quark mass effects into Sudakov resummation of the large logarithmic corrections to wave functions through $k_T$ resummation at the next-to-leading-logarithm accuracy~\cite{Liu:2020upy}, besides including them in the hard kernel, the iPQCD formalism is now self-consistent for systematically studying the $B_c$-meson decays and $B$-meson decaying into charmonia.
 So far, facilitated by the newly proposed transverse-momentum-dependent $B_c$-meson wave function~\cite{Liu:2018kuo}, we have studied the $B_c^+ \to J/\psi M^+$~\cite{Liu:2023kxr} and $B_c^+ \to \chi_{cJ} (P, V)^+$~\cite{Liu:2025ipe} decays, in which, the BRs predicted in the iPQCD formalism are generally consistent with several available predictions in other approaches.
-Furthermore, the resultant relative ratios such as ${\rm BR}(B_c^+ \to J/\psi a_1(1260)^+ (\to \pi^+\pi^-\pi^+)) /{\rm BR}(B_c^+ \to J/\psi \pi^+)$, ${\rm BR}(B_c^+ \to J/\psi \rho^+ (\to \pi^+\pi^0))/{\rm BR} (B_c^+ \to J/\psi \pi^+)$, ${\rm BR}(B_c^+ \to \chi_{c2} \pi^+)/{\rm BR}(B_c^+ \to J/\psi \pi^+)$ etc. agree well with the current data reported by the LHC experiments within theoretical uncertainties.
-In light of these successful output, we shall analyze the decays $B_c^+ \to \eta_c L^+$ in the iPQCD formalism at leading order in the strong coupling $\alpha_s$~\cite{Liu:2018kuo,Liu:2020upy}.
+Furthermore, the resultant relative ratios such as ${\rm BR}(B_c^+ \to J/\psi a_1(1260)^+ (\to \pi^+\pi^-\pi^+)) /{\rm BR}(B_c^+ \to J/\psi \pi^+)$, ${\rm BR}(B_c^+ \to J/\psi \rho^+ (\to \pi^+\pi^0))/{\rm BR} (B_c^+ \to J/\psi \pi^+)$, ${\rm BR}(B_c^+ \to \chi_{c2} \pi^+)/{\rm BR}(B_c^+ \to J/\psi \pi^+)$, etc. agree well with the current data reported by the LHC experiments within theoretical uncertainties.
+In light of these successful outputs, we shall analyze the decays $B_c^+ \to \eta_c L^+$ in the iPQCD formalism at leading order in the strong coupling $\alpha_s$~\cite{Liu:2018kuo,Liu:2020upy}.
 Inputting the BRs~\cite{ParticleDataGroup:2024cfk} of strong decays $\eta_c \to p\bar p$ and $\eta_c \to \pi^+\pi^- (\pi^+\pi^-, K^+ K^-, p\bar p)$, we additionally present the BRs of multibody modes arising from $B_c^+ \to \eta_c (\pi, \rho)^+$ via resonance $\eta_c$ under the narrow-width approximation.
-The (near) future tests of our iPQCD predictions at experimental facilities are expected to help us to further understand the QCD dynamics involved in these $B_c$-meson decays, even explore the inner structure of $\eta_c$ and related light hadrons.
+The (near-)future tests of our iPQCD predictions at experimental facilities are expected to help us to further understand the QCD dynamics involved in these $B_c$-meson decays, and even explore the inner structure of $\eta_c$ and related light hadrons.

 The rest of this paper is organized as follows.
-In Sect.~\ref{sec:form}, the formalism and the perturbative calculations in association with factorization formulas of $B_c^+ \to \eta_c L^+$ are presented.
-The numerical results and phenomenological analyses are given in Sect.~\ref{sec:randd}.
-Sect.~\ref{sec:summary} summarizes our main conclusions.
+In Sec.~\ref{sec:form}, the formalism and the perturbative calculations in association with factorization formulas of $B_c^+ \to \eta_c L^+$ are presented.
+The numerical results and phenomenological analyses are given in Sec.~\ref{sec:randd}.
+Section~\ref{sec:summary} summarizes our main conclusions.